sridhars650/Team-Full-Steam---AI-Challenge/README.md

      ```sh
      python server_setup.py
      ```
-   - Wait for all Guardrails to finish installing.
+   - Wait for all Guardrails to finish installing & until you see "Server is running on ____"

 Type in localhost:8080 or 127.0.0.1:8080 to view the website!